rnuske/apcf/cran-comments.md

-This is a patch release fixing the CRAN note regarding bashism in configure.ac
+This is a patch release fixing the CRAN warning "Unknown C++ standard ‘CXX’" for newer compilers and the note "Found '_ZSt4cerr', possibly from 'std::cerr' (C++)" in an older version of the employed library GEOS for r-release and r-devel under windows.

-We have checked the package on local Windows and Linux systems with released R versions, Winbuilder, and across a range of operating systems, compilers, and R versions using Rhub.
-No errors, no warnings, and no notes were found.
+We have checked the package locally with r-release and r-devel, using Rhub on newer compilers with r-release and r-devel under ubuntu, windows and macos, and using the CRAN win builder service.
+We found no errors, warnings or notes.

 The large install size on some OS is due to the required library GEOS.
-This package can not use the R packages rgeos, rgdal, sf etc. because it links to GEOS from its C++ code.
-All calculations are done in C++ for performance reasons, comparable to package sf.
+This package links to GEOS from its C++ code, comparable to package sf.

 Many thanks for your service